c-rainbow/twitch-audio-web/README.md

 ## Install

+The extension can be installed in [Chrome Web Store](https://chrome.google.com/webstore/detail/twitch-radio-mode/dbojkfdnamfipdnlknbpjphemjnldeoo)

-The official installation instruction can be found [here](https://developer.chrome.com/extensions/getstarted).
+If you want to download the source code yourself, please follow the steps below, or follow the official installation instruction which can be found [here](https://developer.chrome.com/extensions/getstarted).

 1. Download or clone the code, and unzip the file
 2. In Google Chrome, go to chrome://extensions